NHES and ELMI agency logos

 Population, Year of the First Census Taken: 120 residents in 1790

-Population Trends: Population change for Windsor totaled 190 over 51 years, from 35 in 1960 to 225 in 2011.
-The largest decennial percent change was an increase of 126 percent between 1990 and 2000, a numeric change of 112.
-The 2011 Census estimate for Windsor was 225 residents, which ranked 232nd among New Hampshire's incorporated cities and towns, the third smallest community.
+Population Trends: Population change for Windsor totaled 184 over 41 years, from 72 in 1980 to 256 in 2021.
+The largest decennial percent change was an increase of 126 percent between 1990 and 2000.
+The 2021 Census estimate for Windsor was 256 residents, which ranked 231st among New Hampshire's incorporated cities and towns.

 Type of Government Selectmen